MarkusBauer/saarctf-servers/playbook.md

 ### Preparations (a few days before start)
 We will now prepare server images and setup VPN servers (to test against).

-1. Open `config.json` in this repository and edit the key `config_subdir` to the name of your new config repo subfolder (created in the very first step).
+1. Open `global-variables.pkrvars.hcl` in this repository and edit the key `config_subdir` to the name of your new config repo subfolder (created in the very first step).
+   Use [example-global-variables.pkrvars.hcl](example-global-variables.pkrvars.hcl) as a basis if this file does not yet exist.
+   If necessary, also rotate the passwords and SSH keys.
-2. Use [packer](https://www.packer.io/) to build all images except debian (Hetzner version only, Virtualbox is not required).
+2. Use [packer](https://www.packer.io/) to build all images (Hetzner version only).
 Run these commands (basis build before other builds):
    ```
    export HCLOUD_TOKEN=<...>
+   packer init basis
-   cd basis      ; packer build -only=hcloud -on-error=ask -var-file=../config.json basis.json      ; cd ..
+   packer build -var-file global-variables.pkrvars.hcl -only=hcloud basis
-   cd controller ; packer build -only=hcloud -on-error=ask -var-file=../config.json controller.json ; cd ..
+   packer build -var-file global-variables.pkrvars.hcl -only=hcloud controller
-   cd vpn        ; packer build -only=hcloud -on-error=ask -var-file=../config.json vpn.json        ; cd ..
+   packer build -var-file global-variables.pkrvars.hcl -only=hcloud vpn
-   cd checker    ; packer build -only=hcloud -on-error=ask -var-file=../config.json checker.json    ; cd ..
+   packer build -var-file global-variables.pkrvars.hcl -only=hcloud checker
    ```
    After this step your Hetzner account should have at least snapshots for controller, vpn and checker.
 3. Create a new private network for the game (or reuse the old one).
 Configure: